 Witches, werewolves, family spirits and even a demon who theologizes come together in these pages, but their presence is insufficient to hide the true horror, back then just as today: the inhumanity of the institutions, the manipulations and manufacturing of fear, and the arbitrary evil that nests in the heart of the human being.

-Winner of the MAURICIO ACHAR Award 2020 – English language sample available –
+Winner of the MAURICIO ACHAR Award 2020 – English & French language sample available –

 The jurors Fernanda Melchor, Cristina Rivera Garza and Julián Herbert called Anna Thalberg: “an exceptional story of witchcraft and persecution that acquires a shockingly contemporary validity and that keeps us engaged with a complex and virtuous handling of the point of view.”